Intracranial Hypertension and Increased Intracranial Pressure

 Pathophysiology

-Intracranial pressure dynamics follow a fixed-volume principle: the adult cranial vault is mostly brain tissue with smaller blood and cerebrospinal fluid (CSF) fractions.
+Intracranial pressure dynamics follow the Monro-Kellie doctrine (fixed-volume principle): the adult cranial vault is mostly brain tissue with smaller blood and cerebrospinal fluid (CSF) fractions.
 Compensation occurs by shifting CSF and blood volume, but once reserve is exceeded, pressure rises rapidly.

 Intracranial hypertension refers to elevated pressure within the skull, while increased intracranial pressure describes a pressure rise associated with clinical deterioration risk.
 Common drivers include trauma, hemorrhage, tumors or mass lesions, infection, and edema.